There’s a program running in the background of your mind that drives almost all of your behavior. You could call that

 I realize I’m skating on very thin ice with this article because some people are extremely faithful and follow their beliefs no matter what.
 And if you are someone who has absolute faith in something, I don’t want you to change a thing.
-But, I do ask that you check in with yourself on occasion to make sure that you don’t have any old recordings still playing in the background that no longer apply.
+But I do ask that you check in with yourself on occasion to make sure that you don’t have any old recordings still playing in the background of your mind that no longer apply.

 Sometimes your beliefs are like a well-traveled road.
 You know them so well, you never think that there might be another road to take.
 The old road can appear to be a trusted friend, even when it leads you to places that aren’t in your best interest.

 Questioning your beliefs can lead to change, but it can also lead to reaffirming what you already believe, strengthening your beliefs even more.
 Either way, you benefit from knowing just a little more of what is true for you.

 I’ve gone a little bit of everywhere in this article.
-From what we believe to what we assume to the truths we hold and the patterns our brain follows.
+From what we believe, to what we assume, to the truths we hold, to the patterns our brain follows.
 We’ve covered the basic philosophical blueprint that makes up our foundation.

 I think it’s important to know what makes up our foundation, because that is where our motivations come from.
 We are motivated to behave, talk and relate a certain way based on our beliefs and assumptions about people and the world.

-When those beliefs and assumptions have been implanted in us from infancy, and not ever questioned, we have to rely on the hope that those who implanted them were healthy and giving us tools that serve us.
+When those beliefs and assumptions have been implanted in us from infancy, and not ever questioned, we have to rely on the hope that those who implanted them were mentally healthy, giving us tools that serve us.